“It’s just a dog,” he said. “We can’t help but grow so attached to dogs that we end up loving them, but in the end, they’re just dogs.”

 “A child is a complicated human being,” Alexa and Siri, disguised as a human, said, “but a dog is just a dog.”

-In science, a dog is just a dog, and it shouldn’t matter as much as a human does in our pack.
-In mathematical principles, a dog would have a lesser denominator.
+In science, a dog is just a dog, and he shouldn’t matter as much as human do in our pack.
+In mathematical principles, a dog has a lesser denominator.
 When they remind us of the equations involved, it should console us to know that math and science offer more permanent and indestructible solutions that contain order and eliminate the random matters that are so difficult to control, and chasing an emotion like happiness is a messy, chaotic proposition that never ends well.

 Contrary to his anthropomorphic name, Mr. Fehrley was nothing more than a dog who managed to carve out a prominent role in our lives, our family, and a prominent and permanent place on my list of best friends of all time.
 As painful as the shock and awe of his demise was to us, we all knew we would have to move on in life.
 As Franz Kafka once wrote, “Everything you love will probably be lost, but in the end, love will come back in another way.”